lgastako/tdf/README.md

 ** BIG TODO: mutability **

 - TODO List:
+  - Add usecols and nrows functionality to CSV reader
   - Tests to ensure indexes are properly preserved along the lines of whatever Pandas does
   - Add rows